 Mesa Arizona Temple

-7th operating temple; closed for renovation; interior work underway; grading the grounds for new landscaping plan
+7th operating temple; closed for renovation; removing windows; grading the grounds; clearing visitors' center site

 Address101 South LeSueur